fahickman/asp8/README.md

     Use `#` to specify an immediate value between 0 and 63:
     ```
     LDA #05    ; load the value 5 into A
-    JPC #01    ; jump to word 1 in the current page if the carry flag is set
     ADD #x     ; add the address of the variable x in the current page to A
     ```
 * Absolute address: